frenetic-lang/tutorials/OxNat/index.md

 #### Programming Task

-Modify Nat1.ml to translate port numbers as well.
+Copy Nat1.ml to Nat2.ml, and change the program to translate port numbers as well.

 More specifically,